 Why the Citi Simplicity® Card stands out: Many balance transfer cards give you only 60 days from your account opening date to complete a transfer with a 0% intro offer.
 But if you qualify for the Citi Simplicity® Card, you’ll have up to four months to transfer a balance to this card.

-- Intro offer — The Citi Simplicity® Card has a 0% APR introductory offer for 18 months on purchases and balance transfers (starting on the date of the transfer).
+- Intro offer — The Citi Simplicity® Card has a 0% APR introductory offer for 21 months on balance transfers (starting on the date of the transfer).
 If there’s a balance remaining at the end of the promotional period, it will accrue interest at the card’s regular balance transfer APR of 14.74% - 24.74%.

 U.S. Bank Visa® Platinum Card

 Why the U.S. Bank Visa® Platinum Card stands out: The U.S. Bank Visa® Platinum Card comes with one of the longest 0% intro APR periods of any card available — the offer lasts for 20 billing cycles.
 When it expires, any unpaid balance will accrue interest at the card’s regular balance transfer APR of 14.49% - 24.49%.

 - Time limit — Balance transfers must be completed within 60 days of account opening.